Ashishraj003/Team_India/Minutes_Meetings.md

 **Decisions** : Debugging core class, and adding memory , adding styles to the memory..
-Veerain and Anuj did Debugging of Core and Processor. and Ashish was fixing front end display... added registers to each core added registers to front end and button to switch between core 1 register and core 2 register.
+Veerain and Anuj did Debugging of Core and Processor. and Ashish was fixing front end display.. added registers to each core added registers to front end and button to switch between core 1 register and core 2 register.